About Kanchenjunga Circuit Trek

 Kanchenjunga Conservation Area

-Established in 1997, Kanchenjunga Conservation Area (KCA) is named after Kanchnejunga mountain, the third highest peak in the globe.
+Established in 1997, Kanchenjunga Conservation Area (KCA) is named after Kanchenjunga mountain, the third highest peak on the globe.
 The protected area covers 2,035 km square (786 Sq.m) and comprises two peaks of Kanchenjunga.
-The conservation area is known as an ecological hotspot, Gift of the Earth by World Wildlife Foundation.
+The conservation area is known as an ecological hotspot, Gift of the Earth by the World Wildlife Foundation.

 Kanchenjunga Trek Difficulty

-Kanchenjunga Trek considered as one of the challenging high elevation treks in Nepal.
+Kanchenjunga Trek is considered one of the most challenging high elevation treks in Nepal.
 The trail winds through many demanding ascend and descend.
-Additionally, the trekkers need a special permit, conservation entry permits, and TIMS card.
+Additionally, the trekkers need a special permit and conservation entry permits.

 Traverse High Passes